Tutorial | Model overrides#

 Let’s add the override rules to our model.
 To do so:

-From the top navigation bar, click on Visual Analyses (or press
+From the Machine Learning menu of the top navigation bar, click Visual ML (or press

 g